will-rowe/stark/README.md

 ### Requirements

-Both the Go package and the Command Line Utility require the `go-ipfs` command line utility.
+Both the Go package and the Command Line Utility require `go-ipfs`.
 See download and install instructions [here](https://docs.ipfs.io/guides/guides/install/).

 ## The Go Package